nourddine-benyahya/push_swap/README.md

 ## Visualization

 ![image](images/gui.png)

-In order to better understand what was going on with the algorithm for larger numbers, I used this visualization made by o-reo (https://github.com/elijahkash/push_swap_gui)
+In order to better understand what was going on with the algorithm for larger numbers, I used this visualization (https://github.com/elijahkash/push_swap_gui)

 ## Theory